ExactTarget/fuelux/README.md

 When completed, you'll be able to run the various Grunt commands provided from the command line.

-**Unfamiliar with npm?
-Don't have node installed?** That's a-okay. npm stands for [node packaged modules](http://npmjs.org/) and is a way to manage development dependencies through node.js.
+**Unfamiliar with NPM?
+Don't have node installed?** NPM stands for [node packaged modules](http://npmjs.org/) and is a way to manage development dependencies through node.js.
 [Download and install node.js](http://nodejs.org/download/) before proceeding.

 ### Grunt commands to start with